-Borrowings under the Revolving Credit Facility bear interest at a rate per annum equal to, at the Company's option, (i) a base rate (determined based on the prime rate and subject to a 1.00% floor) plus a margin of 1.75% and (ii) an adjusted term Secured Overnight Financing Rate (subject to a 0.00% floor) plus a margin of 2.75%.
-A commitment fee accrues on any unused portion of the commitments under the Revolving Credit Facility at a rate per annum of 0.25% and is payable quarterly in arrears.
-The Company may voluntarily prepay borrowings under the Revolving Credit Facility at any time and from time to time without premium or penalty, subject only to the payment of customary "breakage" costs.
+Borrowings under the Revolving Credit Facility bear interest at a rate per annum equal to, at the Company's option, (i) a base rate, (determined based on the prime rate but, in any event, not less than the adjusted term Secured Overnight Financing Rate (the "SOFR Rate")) plus a margin of 1.50%, (ii) an adjusted term SOFR Rate (subject to a 0.00% floor) plus a margin of 2.50% or (iii) an adjusted daily simple SOFR Rate (subject to a 0.00% floor) plus a margin of 2.50%.
+The Company may voluntarily prepay borrowings under the Revolving

+Credit Facility at any time and from time to time without premium or penalty, subject only to the payment of customary "breakage" costs.
 No amortization payments are required to be made in respect of borrowings under the Revolving Credit Facility.